Tropical degenerations and stable rationality: Introduction

 The paper is organized as follows.
 In Section \ref{sec:sbir} we recall the main results on the motivic obstruction to stable rationality from \cite{NiSh} and \cite{NO}, and phrase them in a form that is suitable for our applications.
 Section \ref{sec:trop} is the technical heart of the paper: we introduce the necessary tools from tropical geometry, and give a tropical formula for the motivic obstruction (Theorems \ref{theo:nondeg} and \ref{theo:main}).
 In the remaining sections, we discuss the applications that were outlined above: we consider hypersurfaces in projective spaces in Section \ref{sec:app}, hypersurfaces in products of projective spaces in Section \ref{sec:prodproj}, and finally complete intersections in projective spaces in Section \ref{sec:ci}.

-{\bf Acknowledgements.} We are grateful to Daniel Litt, Sam Payne, Alex Perry, Stefan Schreieder, Kristin Shaw, Evgeny Shinder and Claire Voisin for helpful discussions at various stages of this project.
+{\bf Acknowledgements.} We are grateful to Jean-Louis Colliot-Th\'el\`ene, Daniel Litt, Sam Payne, Alex Perry, Stefan Schreieder, Kristin Shaw, Evgeny Shinder and Claire Voisin for helpful discussions at various stages of this project.
 This project was started while both authors were visiting the Higher School of Economics in Moscow for a workshop on birational geometry.
 They would like to thank the HSE and the organizers of the workshop, Yuri Prokhorov and Konstantin Shramov, for their hospitality.
-JN is supported by EPSRC grant EP/S025839/1 and long term structural funding (Methusalem grant) of the Flemish Government.
+JN is supported by EPSRC grant EP/S025839/1, grants G079218N and G0B17121N of the Fund for Scientific Research--Flanders, and long term structural funding (Methusalem grant) of the Flemish Government.
 JCO is supported by the Research Council of Norway project no. 250104.

 {\bf Notations.} We denote by $k$ an algebraically closed field of characteristic zero, and by $K$ the field of Puiseux series over $k$, that is,

 We consider the $t$-adic valuation

 on $K$.
 For every positive integer $n$ and every non-zero element of $k\llpar t^{1/n}\rrpar$, the value $\mathrm{ord}_t(a)$ is the minimum of the set $\{i/n\,|\,i\in \Z,\,a_i\neq 0\}.$ We denote by $R$ the valuation ring in $K$; thus